TradingView vs. TC2000: Which Platform is Better for You?

 Trading

 Both platforms allow you to trade directly from the charts using real-time data and execution.
 However, TradingView has some advantages over TC2000 in terms of trading.
-For example, TradingView supports multiple brokers, such as TradeStation, Oanda, Interactive Brokers, Gemini, etc. This means that you have more choices and flexibility when it comes to choosing a broker with TradingView.
+For example, TradingView supports multiple brokers, such as TradeStation, Oanda, Interactive Brokers, Webull, etc. This means that you have more choices and flexibility when it comes to choosing a broker with TradingView.

+TC2000 itself is a broker, but it does not offer free equity trading like most modern brokers.
 TradingView also supports trading stocks, forex, futures, and crypto globally, while TC2000 only supports trading stocks and options in the US and Canada.
 Moreover, TradingView has a feature called Paper Trading, which lets you practice your trading skills and strategies with virtual money and real-time data.
 TC2000 does not have a similar feature.

 Usability